 Your retirement and you

-Any state pension you receive may not be enough to fund the lifestyle that you want.
-You may also be entitled to other benefits.
-However, if you retire in your early sixties, it's possible that you may live for another thirty or so years.
+Any state pension you receive, and any other benefits you may be entitled to, may not be enough to fund the lifestyle you want.
+If you retire in your early sixties, it's possible that you may live for another thirty or so years.
 You need to be sure that you've put enough into your pension to provide you with an acceptable income during your retirement.

 The more you can invest during your working years, the better standard of living you could have when you retire.
 This means that the earlier you start paying into your pension plan, the better.
 You can invest more money over a longer period of time and your pension fund will have longer to grow.